apigee/apigee-x-pupi-migration/README.md

-# Apigee-X Instance Recreation with downtime and data loss.

-## Overview

-To recreate an instance with downtime and data loss, you need to drain down and delete the existing instance.
-Create a new instance in the same region and direct API traffic to the new instance.

-Apigee has provided a set of scripts in this project that perform all of the required steps to recreate an instance.

-The basic steps are:

-1. Update a configuration script, `source.sh`.
-2. Delete the original instance (the instance you are replacing).
-3. Create, configure, and direct API traffic to a new instance in the same region as the original instance.

-### 1. Update `source.sh`
+# Configuration Script

-This script defines a templated function that you must copy and modify.
+The script source.sh defines a templated function that you must copy and modify.
 The scripts you will run later call these functions to perform their tasks.

-The basic steps are:

-1. Fill in your Google Cloud project ID at the top of the `source.sh` script.
-2. Change the name of the first function to: `INIT_REGION_${REGION_ID}`, where `REGION_ID` is the name of the region of the current instance.
-For example, if the region is `us-east1`, rename the function:

-    `INIT_REGION_US_EAST1`

-    You must follow the pattern where the region name is all caps with an underscore `_` instead of a hyphen.
-For example: `US_EAST1`

-3. Fill in values for the templated variables.
-See a brief description of each variable below.

 Following is a summary of the values you must provide in the templated
 functions: